 We can all appreciate the idea behind the concept of EQ.
 Being able to relate to others is paramount to having good working and inter-personal relationships.
 But, is that more valuable than IQ?
 I think the notion of EQ has some merit.
 I also think EQ can be feigned.
 All it takes is a little disingenuousness.

 Am I callous for thinking this?
-Maybe.
-But EQ can be learned and applied, given the needs of an individual seeking to relate to others.
-IQ, on the other hand, is not something one can fake.
+Maybe, but EQ can be learned and applied, given the needs of an individual seeking to relate to others.
+IQ, on the other hand, is not something one can easily fake.
 So why is EQ pushed as being more important than IQ?
-Maybe because EQ is so hard to calculate and IQ is very definitive?
+Maybe because EQ is so hard to calculate and IQ is somewhat definitive?
 My personal belief is that everyone wants to feel special.
-EQ being so easily feigned, gives everyone the potential to be a ‘winner’.
+EQ being so easily contrived, gives everyone the potential to be a ‘winner’.
 EQ is sort of like a distant runner up to IQ.
-EQ is the equivalence of a participation trophy.
+EQ is, in essence, the equivalence of a participation trophy.